+Name Description Default

+test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty string

+(no test)

-Name Description Default test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty st (no test) tring test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / tests) (all skip.test When this property is set (any value), the tests are not executed.
+test.run.failonerror When this property is set to true, the build fails if an error is raised.

+true

+test.run.includes.pattern Pattern of classes included in the test suite execution.

+/ (all

+tests)

+skip.test When this property is set (any value), the tests are not executed.
 Not set

-2 Option cc.src.folders is not set by default for MicroEJ SDK versions lower than 5.5.0.
+$^{^2}$ Option cc.src.folders is not set by default for MicroEJ SDK versions lower than 5.5.0.